-Administrative review and a decision on Design Review applications by the Community Development Director is completed for duplex and minor commercial projects without a requirement for a public hearing within 360 days of the application being deemed completetheir submittal and a determination of completeness.
+Administrative review and a decision on Design Review applications by the Community Development Director is completed for duplex and minor commercial projects without a requirement for a public hearing within 60 days of the application being deemed complete.

-A decision on Design Review applications for multi-family projects, single family subdivisions, and other development projects by the Planning Commission is completed with a noticed public hearing within 60 days of the application being deemed complete their submittal and a determination of completeness.
+A decision on Design Review applications for multi-family projects, single family subdivisions, and other development projects by the Planning Commission is completed with a noticed public hearing within 60 days of the application being deemed complete.